davidindub/plant-cafe/README.md

 - __Navigation Bar__

-  - All pages feature the same responsive navigation bar with links to the homepage, Food Menu, Location & Contact Form, and Events page.
+  - All pages feature the same responsive navigation bar with links to the Landing Page, Food Menu, Location & Contact Form, and Events page.
 This allows the user to easily navigate the site.

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - The page the user is currently on is marked with a subtle underline to aide navigation.

   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.